-I’m going to cover Google Analytics KPIs that most marketers may refer from the tool to make better business decisions.
+I will cover Google Analytics KPIs that most marketers may refer to from the tool to make better business decisions.

 KPIs do possess a signifying place in web analytics.
-Each website is created with certain objectives to be attained within the given time span.
+Each website is created with certain objectives within the given period.

-KPIs provide a detailed data of the nature of our progress towards achieving the objectives of the organization.
-It will help us to re-establish our goals according to the analytics report of the KPIs.
+KPIs provide detailed data on the nature of our progress towards achieving the organization's objectives.
+In addition, it will help us re-establish our goals according to the analytics report of the KPIs.

 It depends upon the nature of your site to select the significant KPIs.
-The basic KPIs in Google Analytics are covered in detail here.
+However, the basic KPIs in Google Analytics are covered in detail here.

-It is important to note that the KPIs that work for a particular website may not work for another website.
+It is important to note that the KPIs for a particular website may not work for another website.

-This KPI is related to the web traffic and the majority of the web business is much concerned about its value.
-You should give your maximum talent to increase the value of this KPI to meet your targets.
-Give more attention to the trends in the visitor numbers in relation to your targets.
+This KPI is related to web traffic, and the majority of the web business is much concerned about its value.
+Therefore, it would help if you gave your top talent to increase the value of this KPI to meet your targets.
+Also, give more attention to the trends in the visitor numbers about your targets.

-Pageviews is the total number of pages viewed on your site and is a general measure of how much your site is used.
+Pageviews are the total number of pages viewed on your site and are a general measure of how much your site is used.
 It is more useful as a basic indicator of the traffic load on your site and server rather than as a marketing measure.
-A website that sells ads based on impressions usually care a lot about page views more than anything else.
+A website that sells ads based on impressions usually cares about page views more than anything else.

 Absolute Unique Visitors

-Landing pages should provide the information and services that were promised in the ad copy, or even address the needs of the visitors.
-So that even if they leave they can re-visit to your website and ultimately convert.
+Landing pages should provide the information and services described in the ad copy or even address visitors' needs.
+So that even if they leave, they can re-visit to your website and ultimately convert.

-High bounce rate means that the visitor was not attracted by the attributes of your site and visitors retracted their steps.
+A high bounce rate means that the attributes of your site did not attract the visitor, and visitors retracted their steps.
 The satisfaction of visitors is what matters here most.
 The main reason for this phenomenon is inappropriate content according to their taste on the landing page, unalluring design, and technical problems.

-It is clear from the above description that lower bounce rate is the indication of the success of your online marketing strategies.
+It is clear from the above description that a lower bounce rate indicates the success of your online marketing strategies.

 Your website is functioning in the best possible way according to your best efforts.
-Try to analyze the data of the bounce rate based on the trends in a given period of time rather than on daily basis, and by content or pages.
+Try to analyze the data of the bounce rate based on the trends in a given period.

-A point to be noted here is that higher bounce rate does not always show a poor website performance.
-For example, in the case of blogs, a visitor may be directed to your website to read only a particular article on a particular page, they get what they needed and leave.
+A point to be noted here is that a higher bounce rate does not always show poor website performance.
+For example, in the case of blogs, a visitor may be directed to your website to read only a particular article on a specific page, get what they need, and leave.

 Time on site

-Time on Site is one way of measuring visit quality.
+Time on site is one way of measuring visit quality.
 If visitors spend a long time visiting your site, they may be interacting extensively with it.
-However, Time on Site can be misleading because visitors often leave browser windows open when they are not actually viewing or using your site.
+However, Time on Site can be misleading because visitors often leave browser windows open when they are not viewing or using your site.

-For a none e-commerce site, Conversion Rate is the primary metric for assessing how well marketing, site, and content work together to achieve business objectives.
+For a none e-commerce site, Conversion Rate is the primary metric for assessing how well marketing, the website, and content work together to achieve business objectives.

 Conversion Rate is the percentage of visits that result in the visitor taking an action that you have defined as important to your business.

 Every website is created with a pre-defined goal.
-It may be of various natures such as to contact the organization, to fill in a registration form or to purchase a product.
+It may be of various natures, such as contacting the organization, filling in a registration form, or purchasing a product.

 The conversion rate KPI extracts the best value of such good measures.
-Google Analytics provide you with enormous stats of all the factors that affect the conversion rate.
-If you make improvements to your customer experience, your conversion rate will really improve.
+Google Analytics provides you with enormous stats of all the factors that affect the conversion rate.
+So if you improve your customer experience, your conversion rate will improve.

 Revenue and Traffic volume by sources